-Specialist Property Search Agent, based in Cheltenham, finding property for you in Gloucestershire and the Cotswolds, Worcestershire, Herefordshire and into Oxfordshire.
+Specialist Property Search Agent, based in Cheltenham, finding property for you in Gloucestershire, the Cotswolds, Worcestershire, Herefordshire and into Oxfordshire.

-For a wise move contact Peter Hampshire, your local property search agent
+For a wise move contact Peter Hampshire, your local Cotswolds property search agent.

 Let me help you make a wise investment and find the property that’s just right for you.
 Unlike the estate agent who acts for the seller, I’ll be working for you the buyer, just for you.
 With 28 years expertise in the residential property market I can probably get you to more front doors than anyone can – often ahead of the game.
 What’s more, I can advise on where best to buy, what’s good value and what’s not, and negotiate the best price on your behalf.

 I am able to find and secure a wide range of property types from apartments to country estates, through town houses, holiday homes, building plots and bungalows, buy-to-let and second homes.
 Let me find the property which best suits your needs.

 A fee of 1% * of the purchase price for finding your perfect home.